-Foreign Currency Translation
+Foreign Currency

 The Company assigns functional currencies to its foreign operations, which are generally the currencies of the local operating environment.
-Foreign currency amounts are remeasured to the functional currency, and the resulting foreign exchange gains or losses are reflected in earnings.
+Foreign currency amounts are remeasured to the functional currency, and the resulting foreign exchange gains or losses are reported in net realized investment gains (losses).
 Functional currency amounts are then translated into U.S. dollars.
-The foreign currency remeasurement and translation are calculated using current exchange rates for items reported in the balance sheets and average exchange rates for items recorded in earnings.
+The foreign currency remeasurement and translation are calculated using current exchange rates for items reported in the balance sheet and average exchange rates for items recorded in earnings.
 The change in unrealized foreign currency translation gain or loss during the year, net of tax, is a component of other comprehensive income.